 11. Avoid touching your hair

-We hope you are not guilty of always touching your hair because it creates static which is one of the causes of tikwas!
+We hope you are not guilty of always touching your hair because it creates static which is one of the causes of flyaway hair.
 This is the same thing that happens when you rub a comb against your hair several times and see your strands starting to get attracted to the comb!
-Well, if you want to get rid of your flyaway hair, don’t ever touch your hair unnecessarily.
+Well, if you want to get rid of your flyaway hair, refrain from your hair.

 Bonus tip: When all else fails, embrace your tikwas!

 Loose tendrils give your hairstyle a messy-chic touch, so if you’re dealing with a head full of frizz and flyaways, try embracing it.
 Styles like a top knot, messy ponytail and undone waves all look better with a little loose hair around your face, so don’t be too stressed about a few flyaway hair strands affecting the look of your ‘do.

 Flyaway hair can be irritating to deal with, but it can be solved.
 With these easy tips and a little bit of patience, you can say goodbye to tikwas and rock any hairstyle.